Company Insolvency

 Administration

-A constructive way of preserving a company’s business or achieving a better return for creditors than a liquidation.
-A licensed insolvency practitioner is appointed as administrator on the petition of either the company, the directors or one or more creditors.
+Administration is a constructive way of preserving a company’s business or achieving a better return for creditors than liquidation.
+A licensed insolvency practitioner is appointed as administrator on the petition of the company, the directors, or one or more creditors.

 Compulsory Liquidation